 Unlike some towns, Richlands isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Richlands are a mix of both white- and blue-collar jobs.
 Overall, Richlands is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Richlands who work in office and administrative support (16.21%), sales jobs (10.39%), and management occupations (6.99%).
+There are especially a lot of people living in Richlands who work in office and administrative support (13.54%), sales jobs (10.70%), and healthcare (7.38%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Richlands has relatively fewer families with younger children, and/or college students.
 Combined, this makes Richlands a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Richlands is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Richlands doesn't have a public transportation system that people use for their commute.

-The per capita income in Richlands in 2010 was $19,607, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $78,428 for a family of four.
+The per capita income in Richlands in 2010 was $20,230, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $80,920 for a family of four.
 However, Richlands contains both very wealthy and poor people as well.

 The people who call Richlands home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Richlands residents report their race to be White, followed by Asian.
-Important ancestries of people in Richlands include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Richlands include German, English, Scottish, and French .

 The most common language spoken in Richlands is English.
 Other important languages spoken here include Urdu and Spanish.